iosifache/PersistencyHub/README.md

-# PercistencyHub
+# PersistencyHub

-**PercistencyHub** is a cross-platform library to help malware to set persistency in `Windows` and `Linux`, using platform-specific methods.
+**PersistencyHub** is a cross-platform library to help malware to set persistency in `Windows` and `Linux`, using platform-specific methods.

 ### Main Idea
-The leading concept and, in the same time, the *buzzword* used in this project, is a **module**.
-Basically, it is a method used by a malicious program to set percistency on a machine.
+The leading concept and, at the same time, the *buzzword* used in this project, is a **module**.
+Basically, it is a method used by a malicious program to set persistency on a machine.
-There are two approches that can be used:
+Two approaches can be used:
 - **targetted attacks**
   - the specifications of the machine and the runway are known before the attack begins
-  - the environment of the library can be setted and a specific module can be used, having big changes to succeed
+  - the environment of the library can be set and a specific module can be used, having big changes to succeed
 - **unpredictable attacks**
-  - the specifications of the machine and the runway are not known before the attacks begins
+  - the specifications of the machine and the runway are not known before the attack begins
-  - the environment of the library can not be setted and the malicious programs need to try more modules in order to achieve percisteny
+  - the environment of the library can not be set and the malicious programs need to try more modules to achieve persistency

 ### Runway of an Attack